clragon/flutter_sub/README.md

 ## Custom Subs

+The package comes with many [inbuilt](#inbuilt-subs) and ready-to-use Subs.
-Its possible to directly use `SubValue` in your code.
-If you however wish to create reusable Subs, read ahead.
+Its also possible to directly use `SubValue` in your code.

+If you however wish to create your own reusable Subs, read ahead.

 You can get access to `SubValueBuild` and other internal types by importing `package:flutter_sub/developer.dart`.

 ### SubValue

 To create your own Subs easily, you can extend the `SubValue` class.
-For example, a simple implementation of `SubTextEditingController` can look something like this:
+For example, a simple implementation of [`SubTextEditingController`](#other-subs) can look something like this:

 ```dart
 class SubTextEditingController extends SubValue<TextEditingController> {